Uranus's influence on Neptune's exterior mean motion resonances: Introduction

 Scattering TNOs are typically defined as objects whose semimajor axes experience significant changes over short dynamical timescales due to relatively close approaches to Neptune at perihelion; the widely used \cite{Gladman:2008} scheme defines them as objects that experience $\Delta a>1.5$~au over a 10 Myr integration of their present-day orbit.
 Objects with unchanging, non-resonant semimajor axes beyond the classical belt region (the classical belt being typically defined as sunward of Neptune's 2:1 resonance) belong to the dynamically `detached' TNO population.
 The perihelion distance ($q$) boundary between detached and scattering TNOs is complex and semimajor axis dependent (see, e.g., discussions in \citealt{Saillenfest:2020} and \citealt{Batygin:2021}), but non-resonant TNOs with $q\lesssim37$~au are quite likely to experience significant changes in orbital energy, and therefore changes in $a$, as they evolve over time.
-This mobility in $a$ allows the particles to encounter different resonances, and they often experience repeated bouts of temporary libration in these resonances in between scattering events. \cite{Yu:2018} examined the detailed sticking behavior of scattering TNOs with $a<100$~au and found that at any given time, $\sim40\%$ of the scattering population is temporarily librating in one of Neptune's many resonances; these temporary resonance sticks spanned anywhere from a few libration cycles ($\sim10^5$ years) to a gigayear.
-We note that a reasonable lower boundary in $q$ for the population of scattering TNOs most likely to experience significant resonance sticking is $q\approx33$~au; scattering TNOs with lower $q$ experience very strong encounters with Neptune (and the other giant planets for very low-$q$ TNOs) that shorten their dynamical lifetimes compared to the $q\ge33$~au TNOs \citep[e.g.,][]{Tiscareno:2003}, reducing the time available for resonance sticking.
+This mobility in $a$ allows the particles to encounter different resonances, and they often experience repeated bouts of temporary libration in these resonances in between scattering events. \cite{Yu:2018} examined the detailed sticking behavior of scattering TNOs with $a<100$~au and found that at any given time, $\sim40\%$ of the scattering population is temporarily librating in one of Neptune's many resonances; these temporary resonance sticks spanned anywhere from a few libration cycles ($\sim10^5$ years) to a gigayear. {The wide range of sticking timescales, as well as the large number of potential resonances with Neptune to stick to, makes resonance sticking a challenging phenomena to quantify.
+In this work, we focus on the short-term behavior of particles in the strongest of Neptune's external resonances to better understand trends in resonance sticking behavior.}